Table of Contents

 Operates 6:00am-10:00pm Monday-Friday

 Any motor vehicle parked on University property, other than in paid meter spaces and designated pay parking locations, must display a valid University of Louisville parking permit.
 The Parking Offices issue parking permits, accept parking fine payments, provide a motorist assistance (MAP) program for minor vehicle problems such as flat tires, battery, keys locked in vehicle.
-An evening escort service is also provided to individuals to and from their vehicles.
-The service is provided through the Parking Office, Monday through Thursday, 7:30 pm - 1:00 am.
-The University Police will provide all other escorts outside of these times by calling 502-852-6111.
+An evening campus mobility service (Cardinal Cruiser) is also provided to assist individuals to and from their vehicles.
+The service is provided through University Police from dusk until dawn, seven days a week simply dialing 852-6111.
 Parking rules and regulations are published annually, issued with permits, and serve as guidelines for parking on campus.
 Replacement permits, for one-day, may be obtained from either of the Parking Offices.
-Persons with disabilities requiring accommodations should contact the Parking Office.
-A University handicapped parking permit is required to park on campus in HC designated spaces.
+Persons with accessible parking needs should contact the Parking Office.
+A University accessible parking permit is required to park on campus in H/C designated spaces.
 A number of alternative transportation programs are offered at the University.
-You can view these alternative transportation programs at http://louisville.edu/sustainability/.
+You can view these alternative transportation programs at https://louisville.edu/sustainability.
 Contact the Parking Office at 852-7803 for campus events requiring special parking accommodations two weeks in advance of the event.
+Website: https://louisville.edu/parking

 REACH (Resources for Academic Achievement)